microsoft/NubesGen/docs/what-is-nubesgen/telemetry.md

 ## 🍪 Cookies

 NubesGen.com website does **not** use cookies to store Personally Identifiable Information.
-In future versions, we might use
+In future versions, we might use cookies to save user preference.